The Bachelor and race: Rachael Kirkconnell and Chris Harrison

+Harrison exits the franchise

 In March, Harrison was interviewed by Michael Strahan on Good Morning America, his first public appearance since the Extra interview.
 Harrison reiterated his apology and regret for his words, and said he was seeking guidance from educators, faith leaders, and Michael Eric Dyson.
 He expressed interest in returning to the franchise, saying "I plan to be back and I want to be back.
 And I think this franchise can be an important beacon of change".
 He also apologized directly to Lindsay for his handling of their conversation, calling for an end to the "unacceptable" hate that she was receiving from fans.
 Lindsay accepted his apology, emphasizing that the issue was "bigger than just The Bachelor, it's bigger than just a reality TV show.
 There are a lot of issues that have come up because of this interview, and I think it's important that we continue the conversation, we continue to move forward."
 Harrison permanently left The Bachelor in June 2021 following a series of negotiations with franchise producers.